 Application Layer attack aims to seek out vulnerabilities in applications.
 Attackers imitate users’ traffic behavior and attacks servers with too many requests to bring it down.
 The nature of the attack sometimes goes unobserved, and the intensity of this attack is measured in requests per second.
-Attackers can combine other DDoS attack types with Application Layer attack to target network and bandwidth besides applications.
+Attackers can combine other DDoS attack types with Application Layer attacks to target network and bandwidth besides applications.

 Common DDoS Attacks Types

 UDP (User Datagram Protocol) flood targets random ports by overwhelming the host using IP packets, and each IP packet contains a UDP diagram.
 UDP is a session-less network protocol where the firewall even becomes unresponsive due to UDP flooding, which results in obstructing legitimate traffic.
-Attackers spoof the original IP address of the UDP packets, which blocking the actual location of attackers.
+Attackers spoof the original IP address of the UDP packets, which blocks the actual location of attackers.

-ICMP (Internet Control Message Protocol) flood, also known as Ping flood attack, brings down victim’s server by overwhelming request packets from multiple devices.
+ICMP (Internet Control Message Protocol) flood, also known as Ping flood attack, brings down the victim’s server by overwhelming request packets from multiple devices.
 The network responds with reply packets equally that it receives from the IP address of a device.
 A network admin can disable the ability to send and receive ICMP packets and render the device insensitive to ping requests.

 SYN flood makes a server unresponsive to authenticate traffic by using available server resources.
 The process finds a flaw in the TCP connection and sends a huge volume of SYN packets to the server with a spoofed IP address.
 The entry of each new packet forces to open a new port connection; when all ports are opened and used, the server cannot function normally.